Experimental Type

 ILLINOIS STATE UNIVERSITY | Spring 2025

-These three projects were developed during an Experimental Typography course which emphasized a self-managed course structure.
-I served as both the project manager and the designer, responsible from concept development to research to timeline management.
-Each project had to exist in one of three mediums – digital, 2D, and 3D – while maintaining a heavy focus in typography.
-Within those parameters, I had creative freedom in determining the project content and format.
+These three projects were developed during an Experimental Typography course structured around self-directed, interdisciplinary work.
+As both project manager and designer, I was responsible for every stage—from concept development and research to timeline management and execution.
+Each project explored a different medium—digital, 2D, and 3D—while maintaining a strong emphasis on typographic exploration.
+Within those parameters, I had full creative freedom over content and format.

-I chose mediums that aligned with my personal interests: animation for the digital project, embroidery for the 2D project, and pop-up design of the 3D project.
-The unifying concept for all three projects was the creation and application of a set of letterforms which were created by deconstructing the typeface Temeraire.
-The creation of these letterforms centered on the idea of resilience, exploring the balance of strength and fragility that creates resilience.
-I achieved this by using contrasting elements – frail lines with bold shapes.
+I chose mediums that aligned with my personal interests: animation for the digital project, embroidery for the 2D project, and pop-up design for the 3D project.
+A unifying concept across all three was the creation and application of custom letterforms.
+These were built by deconstructing the typeface Temeraire into a system of thin lines and bold shapes.
+The design was grounded in the concept of resilience, exploring the tension between fragility and strength—which together build resilience.
+I expressed this through visual contrasts: delicate lines paired with bold forms and color palettes that reinforced this duality.

-For the digital project, I used After Effects to animate the letterforms, experimenting with techniques that emphasize their underlying concept.
-My 2D embroidery project applied various embroidery techniques to construct my letterforms in the form of a tapestry, using a quote to emphasize the concept of the letterforms.
-For my 3D project, I created a 6×6-inch pop-up book featuring the same quote and letterforms, focusing my exploration on typography in dimensional space.
+For the digital piece, I used After Effects to animate the letterforms, experimenting with motion techniques that emphasized their construction and conceptual meaning.
+In the 2D project, I applied various embroidery techniques to build the letterforms as part of a tapestry, using the quote “Your fragility is also your strength” to highlight the theme.
+The 3D project took the form of a 6×6-inch pop-up book featuring the same quote and letterforms, focusing on the interaction of type with its surrounding space.

 Adobe Illustrator, After Effects, InDesign, & Cricut Maker 3